Metzgeria

 Metzgeria is a genus of thalloid liverworts in the family Metzgeriaceae.

 Taxonomy

 The genus was named in honor of Johann Metzger (1771–1844), a German copper engraver and art restorer from Staufen im Breisgau, in Baden-Württemberg, a friend of Giuseppe Raddi and pupil of the great Florentine engraver Raffaello Sanzio Morghen (1753–1833).

 Species

-Approximately 120 to 200 species of Metzgeria have been described.
 Species may be either monoicous or dioicous.
-Species include the following:
+Approximately 120 to 200 species of Metzgeria have been described and the following species are currently recognised: